Melonchanism/YabaiIndicator/README.md

 This sends a refresh command to Yabai Indicator via notifyd.

 ## Extra features
-My hammerspoon script communicates with this app to allow fast space switching
+My hammerspoon script communicates with this app to allow fast space switching (don't forget to turn off or change the shortcut in settings)'
 ```lua
 local ctrl = { "ctrl" }
 hotkey.bind(ctrl, "left", function() hs.execute("notifyutil -p LastSpace") end)